matrix-org/matrix-appservice-irc/docs/irc_modes.md

 IRC Modes
 =========

-This chapter explains how various IRC channel modes are interpteted by the bridge, and how you can best configure your channels to work well with the bridge.
+This chapter explains how various IRC channel modes are interpreted by the bridge, and how you can best configure your channels to work well with the bridge.

 Note: While the bridge tries to follow the RFCs where possible, due to the somewhat fragmented nature of IRC the bridge is